 On-campus walk-up (students only):

-Parking Garage 7 (This garage is just south of the Student Health Center on the corner Hospital Drive and Monk Drive.
+- Parking Garage 7 (This garage is just south of the Student Health Center on the corner of Hospital Drive and Monk Drive.
 The testing facility is located on the west side of the parking structure.)

 By closely monitoring aggregated data of symptoms, our university community is using an efficient strategy for tracking potential spread on our campus.
 Everyone who comes to campus will be expected to self-monitor and track their symptoms on the #CampusClear app, which is available to every student, employee and visitor to the MU campus.